 Notice of Withdrawal - Four weeks' notice is required if your child is withdrawn during the year.
 Failure to do so will incur four weeks of fees.
-Bond will not be returned if you choose to withdraw your child prior to the completion of the Montessori program.

 Fees Not Paid - The Preschool reserves the right to take legal action for the recovery of fees not paid.
 Any expenses, costs or disbursements incurred by the Preschool in recovering any outstanding monies, including debt collection agency fees and solicitor costs will be charged to the account.